Decision Guide

 Published 2026-04-01 · Updated 2026-04-15

-A specialist focused on sales and commercial seats across IC and leadership levels, working from a defined brief and a curated talent pool.
+A specialist focused on commercial and sales seats across individual-contributor and leadership levels in intralogistics, working from a defined brief and a curated talent pool.

 Best for